ToniWonKanobi/theoveranalyzed.net/posts/2016/4/20/i-love-typography-circa-2010-apples-html5-safari-showcase.md

 > <b>About this demo</b>: Surprisingly, the type in this demo doesn’t use any images.
 With CSS3, you can use custom fonts and manipulate HTML elements in ways that don’t require images.

 It's 2016, so for most semantic-minded front end peoples, the idea of using actual text in the aforementioned design might seem like a no-brainer.
-But what's important to remember is that back in 2010, HTML5 wasn't yet officially a standard, and, moreover, semantics weren't really thought of.
+But what's important to remember is that back in 2010, HTML5 wasn't yet officially a standard, and, moreover, semantics weren't really on anyone's radar.

 In fact, most web graphics weren't achieved with HTML/CSS at all, but instead via Flash.